KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/choice_of_system.md

 ## Choice of system to explore

+There are many interesting [things to hack](things_to_hack.html).
 When choosing which system to explore, there are two main selection criteria to consider: Impact and vulnerability.
 During the first phase of the thesis project, the threat modeling phase, you will explore this issue in depth, but you may need to perform a superficial threat modeling already at the product selection stage.
 The higher the impact and vulnerability, the more pressing is the need for security testing of the system.

 - Impact.
 How serious would the consequences be if the system were hacked?